 - Strengthening county capacity: The counties continued to strengthen their internal capacity to advance racial equity through their SHS programs.
 All three counties now have equity and engagement coordinator positions within their homeless services teams.
 Clackamas County's staff participated in an equity and inclusion retreat followed by ongoing work with individual coaches after the retreat.
 Multnomah County's SHS advisory committee formed an equity workgroup that drafted a set of recommendations designed to enhance equity in SHS programming.
 Washington County is working to formalize a racial equity lens across its homeless services department. - Engaging people of color in advisory bodies: Implementation of each county's SHS work is overseen by advisory bodies with strong representation from communities of color and people with lived experience of homelessness and housing instability.
 Clackamas County has three advisory committees that provide input on SHS implementation, and work is underway to establish an expanded advisory structure to inform the county's homelessness response system.
 Multnomah County has five advisory bodies, including an equity advisory committee and a lived experience committee.
-Washington County launched an updated governance structure in year three, including a lived experience advisory bodies is illustrated in the table below.
+Washington County launched an updated governance structure in year three, including a lived experience advisory committee and an equitable procurement subcommittee.
+The diversity of these advisory bodies is illustrated in the table below.